Memory-efficient NLLB-200: Language-specific Expert Pruning of a Massively Multilingual Machine Translation Model: Experiments

 \paragraph{Pruning metric}

-The second part of Table~\ref{tab:pruning_algo_and_metric} compares the impact of different pruning metrics across language-pair resource types on resulting chrF++ (Table \ref{tab:pruning_algo_and_metric_spbleu} in Appendix reports spBLEU scores).

-From these results, we can see that the \textit{top-1 activity} and \textit{importance} metrics are the most effective in identifying important experts.
-Further experiments with global threshold pruning (third part in Table~\ref{tab:pruning_algo_and_metric}) confirm the slightly better performance of the \textit{importance} metric which we pick as the default pruning metric for the next experiments.
+The second part of Table~\ref{tab:pruning_algo_and_metric} compares the chrF++ performance of different pruning metrics (spBLEU score are reported in Appendix Table \ref{tab:pruning_algo_and_metric_spbleu}).
+From these results, we can see that the \textit{top-1 activity} and \textit{importance} metrics are the most effective at identifying important experts.
+Further experiments with global threshold pruning (third part of Table~\ref{tab:pruning_algo_and_metric}) confirm the slightly better performance of the \textit{importance} metric which we keep as the default for the next experiments.

-\paragraph{Pruning algorithm} The second half of Table \ref{tab:pruning_algo_and_metric} compares the pruning algorithms described in Section~\ref{sec:mechanism} (\textit{fixed per layer} and \textit{global threshold}).
+\paragraph{Pruning algorithm} Table \ref{tab:pruning_algo_and_metric} also compares the pruning algorithms described in Section~\ref{sec:mechanism} (\textit{fixed per layer} and \textit{global threshold}).
 Note that with \textit{fixed per layer}, we can either allocate the same expert budget in the encoder and decoder (balanced setting) or have more experts in the encoder (unbalanced setting).

 First, we see that the \textit{global threshold} strategy gives the best results overall, with the same average chrF++ as the full unpruned model.
 However, \textit{global threshold} is not very practical for several reasons.
 First, it identifies a different amount of experts per layer for each language pair, which leads to variable memory usage across language pairs.
 It also requires recreating and reloading the model when decoding multiple directions, which is very slow.
-Finally, we found that it was more sensitive to over-generation and hallucinations (which we elaborate on in Section~\ref{sec:hallucinations}) at higher pruning rates.
+Finally, we found that it was more sensitive to over-generation and hallucinations (which we elaborate on in Section~\ref{sec:hallucinations} in Appendix) at higher pruning rates.
 The \textit{enc/dec thresholds} approach does not suffer from all the limitations of \textit{global threshold}, but it is not better than \textit{fixed per layer} either.
 Therefore, for simplicity, we pick the \textit{fixed per layer} approach for our next experiments.